cncf/devstats.archive/USAGE.md

 Typical usages:
 - `time PG_PASS='password' ./runq metrics/metric.sql`

-Some SQLis files require parameter substitution (like all metrics used by Grafana).
+Some SQLs files require parameter substitution (like all metrics used by Grafana).

 They usually have `'{{from}}'` and `'{{to}}'` parameters, to run such files do:
 - `time PG_PASS='password' ./runq metrics/metric.sql '{{from}}' 'YYYY-MM-DD HH:MM:SS' '{{to}}' 'YYYY-MM-DD HH:MM:SS'`